 |RG-6||Thicker diameter, recommended for higher frequencies than RG-59|

 10Base5 - thick coaxial cable (Thicknet or Thick Ethernet and also called Yellow Cable, because of its yellow color - by convention) is a shielded cable with a thicker diameter (12 mm) and 50 ohm impedance.
 It was used for a long time in Ethernet networks, which is why it is also known as "Standard Ethernet Cable''.
 Given that it has a larger-diameter core, it is able to carry signals over long distances: up to 500 meters without line loss (and without signal reamplification).
 It has a bandwidth of 10 Mbps and is very often used as a backbone to connect networks whose computers are connected with Thinnet.
 However, because of its diameter, it is less flexible than Thinnet.

 Thinnet and Thicknet are connected using a transceiver.
 It is equipped with a so-called "vampire" plug that makes the real physical connection to the central part of the Thinnet by piercing the insulating envelope.
 The transceiver cable (drop cable) connects to an AUI (Attachment Unit Interface) connector, also called a DIX (Digital Intel Xerox) connector or a DB 15 (SUB-D 15) connector.

-Thinnet and Thicknet both use BNC (Bayonet-Neill-Concelman or British Naval Connector) connectors to hook up the cables to computers.
+Thinnet and Thicknet use BNC (Bayonet-Neill-Concelman or British Naval Connector) connectors to hook the cables to computers.